 You don’t have to sacrifice that childhood dream.
 Have the ceremony right as the sun is about to set, and take photos along a scenic drive one of Las Vegas’ scenic parks.
 This is a great idea if you are looking for a Las Vegas wedding venue for a small occasion.
 Imagine those beautiful dusky orange and red hues of beautifulRed Rock canyonfor instance, as a backdrop against something borrowed and blue.
 Red Rock is the perfect location to experience a Las Vegas desert elopement wedding.
 Those are just a few examples of how you can customize your experience.

-Being able to customize your wedding package in Vegas is not the standard experience for many couples.
-Many chapel weddings will not allow customization of wedding packages and stick to the cookie cutter approach.
+Being able to customize your experience is not the standard experience many couples find when they start searching in our city.
+Many chapel weddings will not allow customization of wedding packages.
+They force you to stick to the packages they offer, which is more of a cookie cutter approach.
 You may not want to settle for that experience if it means you are losing out on the greatest experience possible for your dream wedding.
-You might prefer to have your wedding ceremony in a unique wedding venue in Las Vegas.
+You might prefer to have your vintage wedding experience in Las Vegas, for instance.

 Nelson Ghost Town wedding location